sindresorhus/Settings/readme.md

 This can happen when you are not using auto-layout or have not set a size for the view controller.
 You can fix this by either using auto-layout or setting an explicit size, for example, `preferredContentSize` in `viewDidLoad()`.
 [We intend to fix this.](https://github.com/sindresorhus/Preferences/pull/28)

+### On macOS 10.13 and earlier, animations will not work

+The default animation is `NSViewController.TransitionOptions.crossfade`, and this will produce an assertion failure in AppKit on macOS 10.13 High Sierra and earlier.
+The `animated` parameter of `PreferencesWindowController.init` has no effect on these versions of macOS.

 ## FAQ